smartdevicelink/sdl_evolution/proposals/NNNN-atf_facade_proposal.md

 ## Potential downsides

 For backward compatibility for existing test scripts ATF will contain some amount of deprecated code.
-That can be removed in case old scripts will be rewritten with approach proposed in current document.

 ## Impact on existing code

 Is expected only impact on ATF code.
+Existing scripts will not be affected.

 ## Alternatives considered

-Use current approach without unified ATF interface with separated interfaces for each of module of ATF.
+Use current approach with separated interfaces for each of ATF modules.